juxor/afaq/markdown/secG4.md

 seeking the same ends through individualistic rather than collectivistic dynamics."_ [**Men Against the State**, p. ix]

-When the two movements meet in American in the 1880s, the similarities and differences of both came into sharp relief.
+When the two movements meet in America in the 1880s, the similarities and differences of both came into sharp relief.
 While both social and individualist anarchists reject capitalism as well as the state and seek an end to the exploitation of labour by capital (i.e. to usury in all its forms),